 - Farm Labor Survey

-The National Agricultural Statistics Service's (NASS) Farm Labor Survey is based on semi-annual phone interviews with a random sample of farm employers (crops and livestock), who are asked to provide quarterly data on their wage bill, employment counts, and average weekly hours for all hired workers, by occupation.
-Contract labor is excluded.
-No demographic information on the workforce is collected.
-Each year, the survey’s estimate of the annual average wage for nonsupervisory field and livestock workers in each of 17 regions is used as the basis for the Adverse Effect Wage Rate, which sets a minimum wage for H-2A workers in the following year.
+The Farm Labor Survey (FLS) conducted by USDA’s National Agricultural Statistics Service (NASS) is based on semi-annual phone interviews with a random sample of farm employers (crops and livestock) who are asked to provide quarterly data on their wage bill, employment counts, and average weekly hours for all hired workers, by occupation.
+Contract labor is excluded, and no demographic information on the workforce is collected.
+Each year, the FLS's estimate of the annual average wage for nonsupervisory field and livestock workers in each of 17 regions is used as the basis for the Adverse Effect Wage Rate (AEWR), which sets a minimum wage for H-2A workers in the following year.
 The survey is described here, and its quarterly reports are archived here.
-Results can also be obtained via NASS Quickstats.
+Data and statistics can also be obtained via NASS Quickstats.

 - Census of Agriculture

-Every 5 years (years ending in 2 or 7), NASS conducts a full census of every farm in the country.
-Published results include national, State, and county-level tables on myriad topics, including land use and ownership, operator characteristics, production practices, income, and expenditures.
+Every 5 years (years ending in 2 and 7), NASS conducts a full census of every farm in the country.
+Published statistics include national-, State-, and county-level tables on many topics, including land use and ownership, operator characteristics, production practices, income, and expenditures.
 Information on total employment (a simple head count, not adjusted for full-year or full-time equivalency) and labor expenditures (including contract labor) is also available.
 Again, almost no demographic information on the hired farm work force is collected.
 The Census is described here.
-Published tables from the 2012 Census are here.
-Results can also be obtained via NASS Quickstats.
-Results from the 2017 Census are due to be released beginning in February 2019.
+Published tables from the 2017 Census are here.
+Data can also be obtained via NASS Quickstats.

 - Agricultural Resource Management Survey (ARMS)